 You can further beef that up to a guaranteed launch, by telling every friend, you’ll give them $5 if you don’t launch. 😉

 Sure you can set a positive reward if you like, such as a massage, or indulge in your favorite dessert.
 Sure.
 But also set a punishment as well and watch how fast you jump into action.

-Secret Weapon 2: Create a vision of your site.
+Secret Weapon #2: Create a Vision of Your Website

 With that in mind, you’ll know what “DONE” looks like when it comes to your site and you’ll start to see the major milestones to get it done.